eirrgang/gmxapi_graph_0_2/docs/workspec_schema_0_2.rst

 * Dependency direction affects sequencing of Director calls when launching a session, but also may be used at some point to manage checkpoints or data flow state checks at a higher level than the execution graph.

+Question: What do we want to say about the topology due to outputs that are arrays?
+Generally, it is hard to know the size and shape of an array before the operation executes.
+Can topology be dynamic?
+Should we insist that array dimensionality must asserted when the node is created?
+Or are we simply not able to scatter from arrays that are operation outputs?

 Core API roles and collaborations
 =================================